 Before You Decide

-Get a diagnostic first.
+Get a diagnostic before making the repair-or-replace call — guessing at the cause of a failure and deciding based on that guess is the most common way homeowners overspend on this decision.
 Many appliance repair companies charge a diagnostic fee that applies toward the repair if you proceed — PRO MAX does this.
 A diagnostic tells you what's actually wrong before you make any decision.
 Guessing at the cause of an appliance failure and making a replace decision based on an incorrect assumption about repair cost is a mistake.

 If you're in the Sacramento region and facing an appliance failure, give us a call at (916) 234-5925.
 We'll tell you what's wrong, what it costs to fix, and give you our honest assessment of whether repair makes sense for your specific appliance.
 The decision is yours — we'll give you the information to make it well.